 Employees “Thinking of leaving my job” have significantly lower scores on key factors.

 The @Work Experience Measure was developed by using our qualitative data to stimulate the generation of questions.
 The measure covers the @Work Experience factors and several additional areas such as gender interactions.
 Our subsequent analysis has shown that the dimensions can reliably differentiate the experiential quality of different work environments in technology firms.
+See our paper at IEEE on how we developed the measure.

 Volunteer Opportunity: We are looking for companies to volunteer to try the measure on several hundred tech employees with different job titles on different team.
 This will help us learn how the assessment may work within and across companies.
 Please sign up to help.

 Collaborating Colleagues: Thanks to Carol Farnsworth, Andreas Paepcke, and Nicola Marsden for their work on the survey.
-Thanks to the directors of the HCI masters programs for help findingn participants at University of Maryland, Georgia Tech, and CMU.
+Thanks to the directors of the HCI masters programs for help finding participants at University of Maryland, Georgia Tech, and CMU.

 Donate: to the survey fund.
 We need $20,000. to run another panel and analyze the data.